 Here’s what you’ll need for a medium sized dish.

 Start off by frying the bread.
-If you don’t want to use too much oil, which I didn’t want to, I just spread a thin layer of butter on both sides of each toast and fried it till golden brown.
+Spread a thin layer of butter on both sides of each toast and fry it till golden brown.

 Then in a saucepan on a low heat simmer the milk, condensed milk and the cardamom seeds, stirring occasionally.
 Once it comes to a boil simmer for a few minutes, keeping an eye on it so it doesn’t spill over.
 Then turn off the heat.